OpenNebula/marketplace-docs/source/service/oneke.rst

 Deployment Customization
 ------------------------

-It is possible to modify VM templates related to the OneKE Virtual Appliance in order to customize the deployment for example by adding more VM memory, VCPU cores to the workers and resizing the Disk for the storage nodes.
+It is possible to modify VM templates related to the OneKE Virtual Appliance in order to customize the deployment, for example by adding more VM memory, VCPU cores to the workers, and resizing the Disk for the storage nodes.
 This should be done before the creation of the K8s cluster, i.e. before instantiating the OneKE OneFlow Service Template.

-When instantiating the OneKE's OneFlow Service Template, you can further customize the deployment using the following `custom attributes <https://docs.opennebula.io/6.4/management_and_operations/multivm_service_management/appflow_use_cli.html#using-custom-attributes>`_:
+When instantiating OneKE's OneFlow Service Template, you can further customize the deployment using the following `custom attributes <https://docs.opennebula.io/6.4/management_and_operations/multivm_service_management/appflow_use_cli.html#using-custom-attributes>`_:

 ==================================== ============ ======================= ========= ======= ===========